ibm-cloud-docs/hpc-ibm-spectrumlsf/web-service-config-openldap.md

     test@MacBook-Pro Cluster1 %
     ```

-    Here, `test` is the LDAP user and “LDAP” is the user password.
+    Here, `test` is the LDAP user and "Admin@123" is the user password.
     {: note}

 2. Once the LDAP user is configured, run the workloads like the `lsfadmin` user.